fsfe/reuse-docs/faq.md

 If someone else has made their work available for you to use and copy, you can incorporate their work into your project.
-When you put the work in one of the files in your project, you should add an `SPDX-Copyright` tag for the copyright holder(s) and an `SPDX-License-Identifier` tag for the license(s) under which the work was made available.
+When you put the work in one of the files in your project, you should add an `SPDX-FileCopyrightText` tag for the copyright holder(s) and an `SPDX-License-Identifier` tag for the license(s) under which the work was made available.